qamro/learning-Pandas/README.md

-**Hads- eresnd poects for lrnindlyi
+**Hads- eresd poects for lrnindlyi